 The logo for the Center for Health Effects of Environmental Contamination (CHEEC).
-The word "CHEEC" is written in a bold, blue, sans-serif font.
-The letters are slightly slanted to the right, and there is a small gap between the "C" and the "H".
+The word "CHEEC" is written in a bold, blue, sans-serif font, with each letter having a slight vertical drop shadow.

 Director David Cwiertny

 Center for Energy & Environmental Education's (CEEE) Environmental Health Program